The Panama Adventure

 - A Panama - USA Plane Trip 2 years ago I’m in the USA and beyond happy to finally see my family!
 But, traveling in COVID times adds another big layer of hassle to travel plans.
 So, I thought I’d share my experience, and what I’ve heard from a few … Continue reading →

 - The Top Ten Questions about Living in Panama Expat Blog Awards 2013 Answers to the Top Ten Questions everyone asks about living in Panama1.
 What is the Cost of living?This topic gets the most traffic on my blog by far.
 For us, living here is about 1/3 of what it cost us in Florida.
 Rent / housing is a lot...

-Website Reviews » There is 1 review on The Panama Adventure
+Website Reviews » There are 3 reviews on The Panama Adventure

 20:19 PM April 22, 2013

 Would love it if you have time to really tell us the truth about living in Panama.
 I'm 64 and my partner is 62 and we're going to be working ourselves into an early death if we can't find an economical way to retire.
 Boquette sounds like the perfect place for us but we need to talk to real expats living there to be assured of getting the real story.
 If you wouldn't mind could you send some info about yourselves and how you came to move and live in Panama and if it is really possible for us.
 I subscribe to IL but all they want to do is sell you stuff.
 You don't know how wonderful it would make us feed to be able to talk to real expats living there.
 Thanks.